SMUCSE2341/cs2341-f2020/syllabus/syllabus.md

 ## Textbooks

-Shaffer, Cliff. *Data Structures and Algorithm Analysis, C++ version*, Edition 3.2, Dover publications.
+- Shaffer, Cliff. *Data Structures and Algorithm Analysis, C++ version*, Edition 3.2, Dover publications.
 Available in PDF at [Dr. Shaffer's Website](http://people.cs.vt.edu/~shaffer/Book)
+- Morin, Pat, *Open Data Structures in C++*, [Book PDF](http://opendatastructures.org/ods-cpp.pdf).

 **Notes about Books** - I'm not a huge fan of textbooks.
 I think they are overpriced and provide a false sense of security of the scope of a subject.
 However, they are quite useful as an organized treatment of a topic.
 It is important that you learn how to **figure things out** on your own.
 For this reason, I typically don't follow any textbook very closely.